osism/documentation/source/deployment/manager.rst

 * Upon completion of the network configurtion, a system reboot should be performed to ensure the configuration is functional and reboot safe.
-Since network services are not restarted automatically, later changes to the network configuration are not effective without a manual restart of the network service or reboot of the nodes.
+Since network services are not restarted automatically, later changes to the network configuration are not effective without a manual apply of the network configuration or reboot of the nodes.

-* A reboot is performed to activate and test the network configuration.
-The reboot must be performed before the bootstrap is performed.

   .. code-block:: console